 Photographing Washington by Gregg Vaughn and Laurent Martres

 Photographing Oregon by Gregg Vaughn and Laurent Martres

 For my home state of Colorado, Colorado Scenic Guide: Northern Region and Colorado Scenic Guide: Southern Region by Lee Gregory are first rate.
 Like the books above by Laurent Martres, Gregory rates locations for scenic value, kind of roads, the length and difficulty of the trails to the locations, the best seasons for each location, and the best time of day for photography.
-If you are headed for Colorado, be sure to take note of the Stewart Green’s guide to Colorado Scenic Drives in the next section.
+If you are headed for Colorado, be sure to take note of the Stewart Green’s Scenic Routes and Byways, Colorado in the next section.

 Sometimes it is the journey, not the destination, and there are excellent guides to the best scenic drives in the United States.
 All of the guides below are for scenic drives that are officially recognized as “National Scenic Byways”.

 The National Geographic Guide to Scenic Highways and Byways is an excellent one book guide to the best scenic byways in the Unites States.